Grey-winged trumpeter: Taxonomy

-Some authors treat P. c. ochroptera as a subspecies of the pale-winged trumpeter (P. leucoptera) and BirdLife International's Handbook of the Birds of the World treats it as a separate species, the ochre-winged trumpeter.
+Some authors treat P. c. ochroptera as a subspecies of the pale-winged trumpeter (P. leucoptera), and BirdLife International's Handbook of the Birds of the World treats it as a separate species, the ochre-winged trumpeter.
 In addition, there has been some suggestion that the other two subspecies also warrant treatment as species.
 This article follows the three-subspecies model.

 Description

 The grey-winged trumpeter is a chicken-like bird with a long neck and legs and a hump-backed profile.
 It is 45 to 52 cm long.
 Two males weighed 0.82 and 1.02 kg and six females weighed between 0.79 and 1.06 kg.
 The sexes are similar in appearance.
-Their stout, slightly decurved, bill is yellowish green and their legs and feet greenish olive.
+Their stout, slightly decurved, bill is yellowish-green and their legs and feet greenish-olive.
 Their plumage is mostly black.
 The nominate subspecies has green or violet iridescence on the lower neck.
-Its inner wings and rump are ashy gray and the middle of the back is ochre to chestnut.
-Subspecies P. c. napensis has bronzy or purple iridescence, lighter gray wings and rump, and a more ferruginous back.
-P. c. ochroptera has entirely ochraceous wings, rump, and middle back.
+Its inner wings and rump are ashy grey and the middle of the back is ochre to chestnut.
+Subspecies P. c. napensis has bronzy or purple iridescence, lighter grey wings and rump, and a more ferruginous back, and P. c. ochroptera has entirely ochraceous wings, rump, and middle back.
+The newly hatched chicks have russet-brown down with pale lines along the back giving good camouflage.

 Distribution and habitat

 The grey-winged trumpeter is a bird of the northern Amazon Basin.
 The nominate subspecies is found from southeastern Colombia east through eastern and southern Venezuela and the Guianas and south into Brazil to the Amazon River east of the Rio Negro.
 P. c. ochroptera is found in northwestern Brazil north of the Amazon and west of the Rio Negro.
 P. c. napensis is found from southeastern Colombia south through eastern Ecuador into northeastern Peru and east into extreme northwestern Brazil north of the Amazon.

 The grey-winged trumpeter inhabits dense lowland tropical rainforest.
-Within that broad category it favors landscapes away from human habitations and with an open understory and many fruiting trees.
+Within that broad category it favours landscapes away from human habitations and with an open understory and many fruiting trees.
 Despite being mostly a bird of the lowlands it sometimes can be found in higher elevation cloudforest.

-Behavior
+Behaviour

 The grey-winged trumpeter is a gregarious species that lives in flocks of up to about 15 birds of all ages.
-Each flock maintains a territory that could be as large as about 85 ha.
+Each flock maintains a territory that varies between 58–88 ha.
+Being weak flyers, they spend most of their time on the ground foraging for food.
+At night, they roost low in the canopy in trees.

 Movement

-The grey-winged trumpeter is entirely non-migratory and tends to move only within the flock's territories.
+The grey-winged trumpeter is entirely non-migratory and tends to move only within its flock territories.
 It does not cross major rivers.